Joy-less/Embers/Source/Embers/Documentation.md

 array.include?(item) | array.includes?(item) | array.contain?(item) | array.contains?(item)
 	Returns true if the array contains the item.

+array.delete(item) | array.remove(item)
+	Removes each item from the array that is equal to the item and returns the last item found.

+array.delete_at(index) | array.remove_at(index)
+	Removes and returns the item from the array at the index if found, otherwise returns nil.

 array.empty?
 	Returns true if the array contains no items.